Twisted Self-Similarity and the Einstein Vacuum Equations: Introduction

 \subsection{Expansions}

-Having constructed our canonical gauges, we then turn to the computation of the formal expansions for twisted self-similar spacetimes which solve the Einstein vacuum equations.
-These expansions will be computed in the self-similar double-null gauge where we have access to the standard null structure equations (see Section~\ref{nullstreqn}).
+Having constructed our canonical gauges, we then turn to the computation of the formal expansions for twisted self-similar spacetimes which solve the Einstein vacuum equations (to high order as $\frac{v}{-u} \to 0$).
+These expansions will be computed in the self-similar double-null gauge where we have access to the standard null structure equations for the Ricci coefficients and metric components (see Section~\ref{nullstreqn}).
 However, by using the proof of the equivalence between the homothetic and double-null gauge, having computed the expansions in the double-null gauge, one may deduce corresponding expansions in the homothetic gauge in an algorithmic fashion.

 We now provide a heuristic overview of these formal expansions.
 We first explain in Section~\ref{regreg} how one may determine the expected regularity of the metric in the self-similar double-null gauge as $v\to 0$.
 In Section~\ref{whatisthepoint} we explain in more detail what the desired properties of our expansions are.
 Lastly in Section~\ref{computecompute} we will see how one then actually carries out the computation of the formal expansions and verifies their desired properties.